Garage-ISEP/herogu-back/README.md

 ```
 * All the nginx configurations use the env variable `PROJECT_ROOT` that will be substituted when generating all the config files in the repository
 * The PHP dynamic Dockerfile will use a base image generated and stored on the garageisep repositories from the following Dockerfile : [config/php/Dockerfile.base](config/php/Dockerfile.base)

+## Authentication
+User authentication is made with the SSO service of ISEP.
+Thanks to that, students can login with their school creds easily.
+[See corresponding service](src\services\sso.service.ts).
+Password are not stored from our side, we only keep:
+ * Firstname Name
+ * Student Mail Adress
+ * Graduating year
+ * Student ID

+## Mailing
+Mail system is using Google Suite services to send mails to students.
+[See corresponding service](src/services/mailer.service.ts).

+## Github
+Github system allow Herogu to interact with a Github App and the repositories where the App is on.
+[See correspondig service](src\services\github.service.ts).

+Thanks to this bot we can then:
+ * Upload config files to a project repository
+ * Verify config integrity
+ * Receive webhooks when someone pushes on the main/master branch